 I looked around me at board meetings and they were only a handful of women.
 More glaring to me, was the fact that the women who made it through the door were only committed to keeping those behind the door there.
 I think for once it didn’t occur to them that success was a function of building networks and support systems.
 A habit for the men.

 Another thing was development.
 I sought to build capacity for women.
 An attitude, somewhat create a character or begin a movement.
 I said men grab leadership by the horn, they spot opportunities, they are not seeking empowerment.
 How can women covet this?

 I said despite that the women have leadership qualities how can they own it and essentially build awareness of their leadership essence.
 These and many more were my concerns, a need that AWLO would come to fill.

-10 years down the line the African Women in Leadership Organisation in summation is a support system- women building networks.
+Many years down the line the African Women in Leadership Organisation in summation is a support system- women building networks.
 It is an experiential leadership development; embedded in our capacity building programs and daring to take the lead as a woman in a chapter. it is a movement to position women for global relevance – creating a platform for dialogue with stakeholders to foster decision making, and actions towards global development.
-And recently it is a bridge to sustainable leadership; bridging the gap to the next generation, and leadership training for women to become dependable leaders
+And recently it is a bridge to sustainable leadership; bridging the gap to the next generation, and leadership training for women to become dependable leaders.

 Moving forward, I am committed to take action to sustain a legacy.
 First thing I feel accomplished setting up and pushing women to break frontiers in leadership.
 I am happy that I can spot women driving African Women in Leadership Organisation every day.
 The Chapters, workplace, committees, projects, all perfectly (wo)manned by women.
-2019 will now see a woman – Dr. Violet Arene, as the first AWLO female President.